anishmu/openstack_scripts/README.md

 # openstack_scripts
-scripts to automate some tasks
+automation scripts to save manaul efforts and time